 As is often the case with many Christian Saint days and festivals, there is a Pagan celebration that coincides with, and predates it.
 In this case, it is Lupercalia, a fertility festival celebrated from the 13th to 15th of February.

 Lupercalia was a festival in honor of Lupercus, associated with the Roman god Faunus, and the Greek god Pan.
 It was celebrated by the sacrifice of two goats and a dog, and the burning of salted mealcakes that were made by the Vestal Virgins.
 The hide from the goats was saved, and dried into strips of leather which were then taken by naked youths who ran through the town and whipped the hips and buttocks of the womenfolk to ensure their on-going fertility.

 Still, flowers are probably better than whips, and chocolate generally goes over better than a spanking (depending on your partner).
-However, no mater how you choose to celebrate the day, we hope you enjoy a Romantic Valentine’s day next week.
+However, no matter how you choose to celebrate the day, we hope you enjoy a Romantic Valentine’s day.

 Because love, in any of its many forms, is always worth celebrating.